Thanks for visiting - to mute the background music go to bottom and hit pause.

 Scott R. Sanders has been a collector of Burger Chef history, advertising, and ephemera for over six years.
 He is an elementary teacher for the Alvin Independent School District in Alvin, Texas.
 Burger Chef is a photographic history of the famous hamburger chain that contains rare images from Winthrop University's Louise Pettus Archives and the Hazel Park Historical Society, as well as the personal collections of its founders, the author, and others.

 As a special note: All three Founders of Burger Chef have all sadly passed away in 2008.
 The book has a 2003 interview with President Frank Thomas Jr. by the author, and loads of photos from Frank and Don Thomas.
 It is really great that Scott Sanders was able to assemble such a project.

 The book is a great tribute to Frank Thomas Jr, Don Thomas and Bob Wildman and their creation: Burger Chef Restaurants.
 Their hopes and dreams will live on in all our memories...

-to the book project by me and my family.
+and the pictures were contributed to the book project by me and my family.

 I hope we don't start seeing the book photos copied on web sites?

 * * * NEW - page 23 - Tribute to Mr. Henry Schroeder, Burger Chef Owner/Franchisee